 Layovers used to be normal, so it’s not uncommon for older customers to ask, “Why tear off the roof?”
 But there’s new roofing technology that makes layovers unnecessary, which is good news because it saves you from experiencing all the downsides of a layover.
 In fact, a layover would actually prevent you from putting in leak barriers and synthetic underlayers.

 You also have to keep in mind that your roof was designed with a particular weight in mind.
-Too much stress and pressure on your roof rafter system or framing can lead to damage.
+Too much stress and pressure on your roof rafter system or framing can lead to roof damage.
 An average roof has two to three tons of shingles.
 If you remove all that weight and put on the same weight no harm is done!
 But a second layer of shingles means doubling that weight at least.

-Your second layer of shingles isn’t going to lay flat, and it’s going to lack the same final appearance because it’s a new set of shingles on top of an old set of shingles.
+Your second layer of shingles isn’t going to lay flat, and it’s going to lack the same final appearance because it’s a new set of asphalt shingles on top of an old set of shingles.
 Additionally, your new shingles will be more prone to blow offs.

-Algae and mold, flashing or cement damage, worn or damaged shingles, fiberglass granules collecting around your house, and curling, peeling, or blown off shingles are all indicators that it’s time to replace your roof.
+Algae and mold, flashing or cement damage, worn or damaged roof shingles, fiberglass granules collecting around your house, and curling, peeling, or blown off shingles are all indicators that it’s time to replace your roof.
 You won’t be able to see any of that if there’s a layover.

 A layover will create an environment that improves conditions for algae and mold growth.
-That’s because the first layer of shingles, if it isn’t already covered in algae and mold, will sponge up water, while the second layer of shingles will seal the water in and provide the darkness that algae and mold needs to grow.
+That’s because the first layer of roofing shingle, if it isn’t already covered in algae and mold, will sponge up water, while the second layer of shingles will seal the water in and provide the darkness that algae and mold needs to grow.
 Dark streaks running down your roof are signs of algae and mold, but installing a layover will conceal that.

 It’s possible, though, that if you put in a second layer of shingles that the mold will get so bad that it’ll pop-through and be able to spot broccoli heads poking out from underneath.
 If your roof is already covered in mold and algae, however, and you’re insisting on a layover, Proven Contracting will simply turn the job down.
 It’s not worth it for you or us!
 The potential harm the layover may cause would reflect too poorly on Proven Contracting for us to accept the work.

 Layovers as a repair technique are the equivalent of putting a bandaid on a bandaid.
 It doesn’t look right and it just makes things worse.
 Even the ideal conditions for a layover aren’t ideal.
-Your roof would have to be lacking any of the signifies that repair is necessary, which would mean that you’d basically have to have a new roof.
+Your roof would have to be lacking any of the signifies that roof repair is necessary, which would mean that you’d basically have to have a new roof.
 But a layover is bad for your new roof!

 A second layer of shingles will decrease the integrity of your new roof and lower its lifespan.
 That’s because shingles aren’t designed to have a second layer of shingles on top of them!
 Plus, all that extra moisture and heat being applied to the first layer of shingles will make that first layer age faster.